 If you have just moved to Massachusetts, you have to consider getting insurance coverage for your living space.
 Every person wants to feel protected inside their home and, for this reason, it is essential for them to get an insurance policy.

-Getting insured is important not only for homeowners, but also for renters who live in a rented apartment, condominium or house.
+Getting insured is important not only for homeowners, but also for renters who live in a rented apartment, condominium, or house.
 Some communities in which a property can be rented may require you to have some renter’s coverage as part of your agreement, but this often doesn’t provide sufficient coverage to serve you in cases of theft or damage of personal property.

 A renter’s insurance policy is an affordable insurance plan for people who live in properties that do not belong to them.
 With a renter’s insurance policy, you and your property will be safe while you pay very little.
-Investopedia ranks the affordability as the first reason to purchase a renter’s policy as, according to them, an “average renter's insurance policy costs $187 a year”.
+Investopedia ranks affordability as the first reason to purchase a renter’s policy as, according to them, an “average renter's insurance policy costs $187 a year”.
 This rate is an average across all US states, and Boston costs even less at $180 on average annually.

 Renter’s insurance comes in different forms and coverage limits.
 For this reason, they can be easily personalized based on your conditions and needs.
 If you are unsure of what type of insurance policy best fits your needs, you can get a free quote at Econosurance.
-You can take advantage of our expertise and allow us to advise you what type of coverage works best.
+You can take advantage of our expertise and allow us to advise you on what type of coverage works best.

 While it is true that landlord’s policy coverage exists, it does not offer protection to its tenants.
 For this reason, it is common for landlords to require renter’s insurance from tenants before renting the property to them.
 In other cases, it will be outlined in a signed agreement that their policy does not cover you as a tenant.

-A landlord policy covers structural damages to the building you live in that result from fire, lightning or storms, not including your personal belongings.
+A landlord policy covers structural damages to the building you live in that result from fire, lightning, or storms, not including your personal belongings.

 When it comes to liabilities, the only one protected is the landlord, such as when a tenant gets injured on the premises.
 For these reasons, it is important you obtain your own renter’s insurance to be protected.